-Mark Gale is entering his eighth season as Marshall's Assistant Athletic Director for Football Operations.
+Mark Gale is entering his ninth season as Marshall's Assistant Athletic Director for Football Operations.
 He is the longest-serving member of the Marshall coaching staff having been on staff at MU since 1990.

-Gale has coached 158 wins at Marshall against only 44 losses, making him the winningest assistant coach in Marshall history.
+Gale coached in 158 wins at Marshall against only 44 losses, making him the winningest assistant coach in Marshall history.

 His career record as an assistant is 216-56-1, and he has been to 12 bowls (in 14 seasons at the Div.-1A level).
 Gale has also been a part of three NCAA National Championships (1985, 1992 and 1996).